 Note: the GRR-RIPPER was provided to me free of charge by Microjig for this review, however the review below is my honest opinion of the product.

 This post also celebrates the partnership Microjig now has with Home Depot Canada.
-The woodworking accessory brand’s flagship product, the GRR-RIPPER, will be in all 200 Home Depot Canada stores starting May 21 through Father’s Day until June 26.
+The woodworking accessory brand’s flagship product, the GRR-RIPPER, is in all 200 Home Depot Canada stores if you prefer to buy it in person.
+I’ve also included links below if you prefer to buy online and have it shipped to you directly.

 The Three Directions Of Force That The Microjig GRR-RIPPER Exerts